ENECON - ESPON Evidence in a North European Context

 Main activities envisaged

-- Nordic-Baltic macro-regional conference to be held at the end of the project implementation period (January-March 2014).
+- Nordic-Baltic macro-regional conference to be held at the end of the project implementation period (April 2014).

 - “ESPON meets the Arctic” conference in cooperation with Northern Research Forum (August 2013).